How difficult is the Salkantay Trek?

 What happens if I have a medical condition?

 You know yourself better than anyone else if your medical condition will hinder your trip or not.
 It is imperative that you let us know however, especially if you intend to carry medications with you.
-We can advise on the best options if we are aware and also make special provisions if needed.
-Although if you do have an ongoing medical condition we highly urge you to seek council with your doctor before booking onto any trek.
+If we are made aware we can advise on best options and also make special provisions if needed.
+If you do have an ongoing medical condition we recommend you to seek council with your doctor before booking any trek.

 What happens if I have dietary needs?